rushatgabhane/Due-Diligence/README.md

 }
 ```

-Whenever the user generates a serch, the history will be stored in `db.Histories` with a userid corresponding to the "_id" of the user in the `User` collection.
+Whenever the user generates a serch, the history will be stored in `db.histories` with a dd_id corresponding to the "_id" of the user in the `User` collection.
 The `timestamp` will be used to fetch the history search of the user with respect to the most recent.
 The record will be of the type:

 ```